An ongoing series of Executive Coaching Tips designed to help you be perceived in the workplace the way you want to be perceived.

 Rephonic provides a wide range of podcast stats for The Look & Sound of Leadership.
 We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
 See how many people listen to The Look & Sound of Leadership and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic provides a full set of podcast information for three million podcasts, including the number of listeners.
+Rephonic provides a full set of podcast information for four million podcasts, including the number of listeners.
 View further listenership figures for The Look & Sound of Leadership, including podcast download numbers and subscriber numbers, so you can make better decisions about which podcasts to sponsor or be a guest on.
 You will need to upgrade your account to access this premium data.

 Rephonic provides comprehensive predictive audience data for The Look & Sound of Leadership, including gender skew, age, country, political leaning, income, professions, education level, and interests.
 You can access these listener demographics by upgrading your account.